absrp/passing_probabilities_EQgates_strikeslip/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Earthquake magnitude is controlled by the rupture area of the fault network hosting the event.
-For surface-rupturing large strike-slip earthquakes (~MW6+), ruptures must overcome zones of geometrical complexity along fault networks.
-These zones, or earthquake gates, act as barriers to rupture propagation.
-We map step-overs, bends, gaps, splays, and strands from the surface ruptures of 31 strike-slip earthquakes, classifying each population into breached and unbreached groups.
-We develop a statistical model for passing probability as a function of geometry for each group.
-Step-overs, and single bends are more predictable earthquake gates than double bends and gaps, and ~20% of ruptures terminate on straight segments.
-Based on our modeled probabilities, we estimate event likelihood as the joint passing probabilities of breached gates and straight segments along a rupture.
-Event likelihood decreases inversely with  rupture length squared.
-Our findings support a barrier model as a factor in limiting large earthquake size.
+Propagating earthquakes must overcome geometrical complexity on fault networks to grow into large, surface rupturing events.
+We map step-overs, bends, gaps, splays, and strands of length scales ~100-500 meters from the surface ruptures of 31 strike-slip earthquakes, recording whether ruptures propagated past or halted at the feature.
+We find that step-overs and bends can arrest rupture and develop a statistical model for passing probability as a function of geometry for each group.
+Step-overs wider than 1.1 km, single bends larger than 32°, and double bends larger than 38° are breached by rupture half of the time, and ~20% of the ruptures terminate on straight segments.
+We examine how the distribution of earthquake gates influences surface rupture length, finding an exponential relationship between rupture length and event probability.
+Our findings support that earthquake gates limit the size of large events but also highlight that earthquake growth is an asperity-controlled process.

 <!-- GETTING STARTED -->
 ## Data access